Here's How To Get Your Free Credit Report (Step-By-Step)

 Credit Karma dashboard

-Here's a look at Mike's dashboard, which shows his VantageScore (basically a competitor to the FICO score) from both TransUnion and Equifax:
+Here's a look at my dashboard, which shows my VantageScore (basically a competitor to the FICO score) from both TransUnion and Equifax:

 When you click on your TransUnion score, it takes you to a new page which shows a four-month snapshot of your VantageScore.
 It also allows you to toggle between your TransUnion and Equifax reports, and gives you the option to click into your actual credit report.